 2# You’ve developed low self-esteem

 Either as a result of being raised in a dysfunctional family or through life circumstances, low self-esteem can also be why you struggle to learn how to to find yourself.

 One step deeper than self-esteem is self-worth – or how fundamentally worthy as a human being you believe you are.

 If you’ve adopted the core wound that “There’s something wrong with me,” “I’m bad,” “I’m unlovable,” etc. it will be very difficult to find your true self.

 In short, on an unconscious level, you don’t believe you’re worthy of finding yourself!

 Think of the mind as a mirror.
-The more gunk and dirt is smeared across the mirror (in this case, false beliefs and attitudes), the harder it will be to see clearly (in this case, yourself).
+The more gunk and dirt is smeared across the mirror in the form of false beliefs and attitudes, the harder it will be to see yourself clearly.

 3# You’re being heavily influenced by the media

 The media is omnipresent.
 Turn on your TV, it’s there.
 Go to the shops, it’s there.
 Read the online newspaper, it’s there.
 Scroll through Google, it’s there.
 Use your favorite shampoo, it’s there.